Bar-winged weaver: Diet

 Bar-winged weavers are insectivorous.
-Specifically, they eat Mantids (Mantidae), beetles (Coleoptera), and Chironomid larvae (Diptera).
+Specifically, they eat mantids (Mantidae), beetles (Coleoptera), and chironomid larvae (Diptera).
 They forage for their food on trees covered with lichens and Usnea and move like nuthatches to find their food.

 Habitat

 Weavers live in mature evergreen (Cryptosepalum) forests and Miombo (Brachystegia) woodland which is moist enough to grow Usnealichen on the trees.

-Sounds and Vocal Behavior
+Sounds and vocal behavior

 The song is composed of several fast, tuneful notes in a crescendo, leading up to loud swizzle; sometimes followed by more tuneful notes in a decrescendo.
 Not very vocal, but occasionally calls a series of high-pitched squeaks, buzzes, and churrs.
 Normally sounds, "tyoo-vo-vo-vo", also higher-pitched "tree-zi-zee-zi-zee-zi".

 Breeding

-The Bar-winged Weaver is a solitary, monogamous breeder.
-The nest is a roughly spherical ball with an entrance tube of length 30-210 mm hanging down from one side.
+The bar-winged weaver is a solitary, monogamous breeder.
+The nest is a roughly spherical ball with an entrance tube of length 30–210 mm hanging down from one side.
 One nest had an apparent false entrance to an empty chamber.
-Clutch 2-3 eggs, turquoise-blue, flecked and clouded with darker markings, mostly at the thicker end.
+The clutch of 2–3 eggs are turquoise-blue, flecked and clouded with darker markings, mostly at the thicker end.